General CSA FAQ:

 Being a CSA member means getting the freshest, most local produce while being able to support a local, diversified (and in our case, Certified Organic) farm.
 You get to know your growers and meet other members.
 You will be eating in season, which means you will get to anticipate and be excited for certain things when you get them (strawberries! asparagus!) and learn new recipes for ingredients you may have never used before (parsnips! kohlrabi!).
 Being in a CSA can be an exciting adventure in eating and cooking, and allows you to be connected to your food in a way that traditional food shopping does not.

 Fall 2019 CSA

 Pick up Day: Wednesday

 Location: Cape Cod Organic Farms' Farm-stand

-Fruit & Vegetables you will find in your weekly share:
+Fruit & Vegetables you may* find in your weekly share: